 i.
 “God never fails those who act in full dependence on Himself, and so in complete independence of all others.”
 (Morgan)

 b.
-So we came to Jerusalem: So ended the fourth-month journey from Babylonia to Jerusalem.
+So we came to Jerusalem: This ended the fourth-month journey from Babylonia to Jerusalem.
 Ezra – together with the entire group – was now in the Promised Land and in the land promised to their ancestors.

 C. Arrival in Jerusalem.

-1. (33-34) Precious articles offered to the Lord.
+1. (33-34) Precious articles offered to the LORD.

 Now on the fourth day the silver and the gold and the articles were weighed in the house of our God by the hand of Meremoth the son of Uriah the priest, and with him was Eleazar the son of Phinehas; with them were the Levites, Jozabad the son of Jeshua and Noadiah the son of Binnui, with the number and weight of everything.
 All the weight was written down at that time.